More accidents and injuries happen in the bathroom than any other room in the house. How seniors can make their bathrooms safer and easier to use

 Curb-less showers and walk-in-tubs run anywhere between $2,500 and $10,000 installed.

 • Toilet: Most standard toilets are around 15 inches high and can be an issue for taller seniors with arthritis, back, hip or knee problems.
 If your mom has trouble getting on or off the toilet, a simple solution is to purchase a raised toilet seat that clamps to the toilet bowl, and/or purchase toilet safety rails that sit on each side of the seat for support.
 Or you can install a new ADA compliant “comfort height” toilet that is 16 to 19 inches high.
+And in case the toilet clogs up, you may help them contact a professional plumber who can provide the necessary service at once.
+It may also be an indication that a septic service needs to be scheduled.

 • Faucets: If your mom or dad has twist handles on the sink, bathtub or shower faucets, consider replacing them with lever handle faucets or with a touch, motion or digital smart faucet.
 They’re easier to operate, especially if she has hand arthritis or gripping problems.
 Also note that it only takes 130-degree water to scald someone, so turn the hot water heater down to 120 degrees.
+If your water heater is faulty, then get tankless water heater repairs ASAP.
+You can call plumbing experts like George Plumbing, Heating & Air Conditioning to do this for you.
+By contacting experts who provide plumbing repair in Clarks Summit and nearby areas, you’re sure to be comfortable at home.

 • Doorway: If your mom or dad needs a wider bathroom entrance to accommodate a walker or wheelchair, an inexpensive solution is to install some swing clear offset hinges on the door which will expand the doorway an additional two inches.